 Art is a universal language that connects with all people from different cultures of all ages.

 My family immigrated to the US in 1976 and five years later I became a naturalized US citizen.
 I advanced my art career until I stopped painting in 2001 after the events of 9/11, and worked only as an art director that offered me steady income to raise three children.
-The combination of being a Christian from Aleppo and a Syrian-American watching events unfold in Syria influenced me to begin painting again in 2015.
+I’m an American artist, born in Aleppo, Syria watched events unfold in Syria influenced me to begin painting again in 2015.
 These experiences are reflected in my new artwork.

 My recent work showcases paintings of a semi-abstract vision of Syria’s urban landscapes in its war-torn cities.
-My primary focus is of my birthplace — the city of Aleppo with urban scenes of building facades, balconies, collapsed floors and aerial views.
+My primary focus is of my birthplace — the city of Aleppo with urban scenes of collapsed apartment floors, fallen balconies, curved rooftops and punched holes in the building facades.
 My new direction is expressed primarily through the use of accumulative strokes and the manipulation of paint to create an abstract interpretation.
 My aim is not to focus on the politics of the conflict, but instead to raise awareness in the hope of changing the perception from destruction — of haunting and disturbing scenes to hopeful, colorful neighborhoods that are filled with life.
 The presence of people is felt without showing human suffering and offer a glimpse of hope for residents to return and rebuild.
 I use insistently brush strokes lines in all directions that meant to convey my perception of the speed and flux of modern life with the suggestion of movement, and to evoke hidden personages that center on expression rather than representation.

-The process of each painting is a simple 2-4 steps process and follows a building construction, starting with a black and white loose sketch or underpainting of a realistic scene.
+The process of each painting is a simple 3 steps storytelling process and follows a building construction, starting with a black and white loose sketch or underpainting of a realistic scene.
 The deconstruction process begins by applying translucent bold heavy paint of strokes to finish with a semi-abstract fragmented expressionist painting of the scene.
-The final step is to assemble a minimum of eight assemblage paintings to form one artwork.
+The final step is to assemble a minimum of six assemblage paintings to form one artwork.